Introduction about Uber

 Uber was founded in 2009 as UberCab by Garrett Camp, a techie and the co-founder of StumbleUpon, and Travis Kalanick, who had sold his Red Swoosh startup for $19 million in 2007.

 The founders invested $200,000 in seed money in 2009 upon inception.
 In 2010, Uber raised $1.25 million from investors and by the end of 2011, Uber had raised $44.5 million in total funding.
 Till date, Uber has raised a total of more than US$23 billion in private venture funding.

-From just an idea that clicked the mind of Travis Kalanick and Garrett Camp to a multi-billion dollar global on-demand taxi booking business, Uber has shown exponential growth in the past decade which is evident by its revenue growth in the past years.
+From just an idea that clicked the mind of Travis Kalanick and Garrett Camp to a multi-billion dollar global taxi app development solution, Uber has shown exponential growth in the past decade which is evident by its revenue growth in the past years.

 Uber has a two-sided marketplace business model.
 There are two primary sides of Uber Business Model: Taxi Drivers: Uber provides their taxi driver better flexibility in work and addition income as per their terms.
 It’s very easy to become an Uber driver.
 A shortlisting process is done at the Uber offices, after which the drivers are registered as Uber drivers and provided with Uber phones for connecting to passengers.